PacketSurf/ZSpotifyGUI/README.md

   docker run --rm -v "$PWD/ZSpotify Music:/ZSpotify Music" -v "$PWD/ZSpotify Podcasts:/ZSpotify Podcasts" -it zspotify
 ```

+### Google Colab
+There is a community maintained repo for Google Colab at [Ori5000/zspotifycolab](https://github.com/Ori5000/zspotifycolab) designed to make it easier to add songs to Google Drive or orther cloud services.

 ### Will my account get banned if I use this tool?

 ~~Currently no user has reported their account getting banned after using ZSpotify.~~